MrPicklePinosaur/haku/haku-design.md

 [The Wikipedia page on Non-English-based programming languages](https://en.wikipedia.org/wiki/Non-English-based_programming_languages#Based_on_non-English_languages) lists eight different languages based on Japanese.
 So why make a ninth one?
 The short answer is, to see what I would end up with.
 The slightly longer answer is that these other eight languages serve a practical purpose: they want to make programming easier for Japanese native speakers, and most of them target education.

 My motivation to create Haku is very different.
 I don't want to create a practical language.
 I want to explore what the result is of creating a programming language based on a non-English language, in terms of syntax, grammar and vocabulary.
-In particular, I want to give the programmer to control the register of the language to some extent (informal/polite/formal).
+In particular, I want to allow the programmer to control the register of the language to some extent (informal/polite/formal).
 I also want the language to be closer, at lease visually, to literary Japanese.
 Therefore Haku does not use Roman letters, Arabic digits or common arithmetic, logical and comparison operators.

+### Grammar

 The main motivation for Haku is the difference in grammar between Japanese and most Indo-European languages.
 This makes the familiar constructs quite different.

-A few weeks ago I ran a poll about how coders perceive function calls, and 3/4 of respondents answered "imperative" (other options were infinitive, noun, -ing form).
+Some time ago I ran a poll about how coders perceive function calls, and 3/4 of respondents answered "imperative" (other options were infinitive, noun, -ing form).

 In Japanese, the imperative (命令形, "command form") is rarely used.
 Therefore in Haku you can't use this form.
 Instead, you can use the plain form, -masu form or -te form, including -te kudasai.
 Whether a function is perceived as a verb or a noun is up to you, and the difference is clear from the syntax.
 If it is a noun, you can turn it into a verb by adding suru, and if it is a verb, you can add the 'no' or 'koto' nominalisers.

+### Naming and giving meaning

+In principle, programming language does not need to be based on natural language at all.
+The notorious example is APL, which uses symbols for everything.
+Agda programmers also tends to use lots of mathematical symbols.
+It works because they are very familiar with those symbols.
+An interesting question is if an experienced programmer who does not know Japanese could understand a Haku program; or if not, what the minimal changes would be to make it understandable.

+To allow to investigate that question, the Scheme emitter for Haku supports (limited) transliteration to Romaji.

 ## Core language